For the 2014-2015 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 Switch Agreement, that his/her number should be used for the group.

-Room Switch Agreement Forms are available online and from the Office of Residence Life (CUB 250).
+Room Switch Agreement Forms are available online and from the Office of Residential & First-Year Programs (CUB 250).
 A Room

 Switch Agreement is a contract made between two students.